Hilbert's paradox of the Grand Hotel: The paradox

-Consider a hypothetical hotel with a countably infinite number of rooms, all of which are occupied.
-One might be tempted to think that the hotel would not be able to accommodate any newly arriving guests, as would be the case with a finite number of rooms, where the pigeonhole principle would apply.
+Hilbert imagines a hypothetical hotel with rooms numbered 1, 2, 3, and so on with no upper limit.
+This is called a countably infinite number of rooms.
+Initially every room is occupied, and yet new visitors arrive, each expecting their own room.
+A normal, finite hotel could not accommodate new guests once every room is full.
+However, it can be shown that the existing guests and newcomers — even an infinite number of them — can each have their own room in the infinite hotel.

 Finitely many new guests

-Suppose a new guest arrives and wishes to be accommodated in the hotel.
-We can (simultaneously) move the guest currently in room 1 to room 2, the guest currently in room 2 to room 3, and so on, moving every guest from their current room n to room n+1.
+With one additional guest, the hotel can accommodate them and the existing guests if infinitely many guests simultaneously move rooms.
+The guest currently in room 1 moves to room 2, the guest currently in room 2 to room 3, and so on, moving every guest from their current room n to room n+1.
+The infinite hotel has no final room, so every guest has a room to go to.
 After this, room 1 is empty and the new guest can be moved into that room.
 By repeating this procedure, it is possible to make room for any finite number of new guests.
-In general, assume that k guests seek a room.
-We can apply the same procedure and move every guest from room n to room n + k.
-In a similar manner, if k guests wished to leave the hotel, every guest moves from room n to room n − k.
+In general, when k guests seek a room, the hotel can apply the same procedure and move every guest from room n to room n + k.